late-mate/late-mate/website/update-003.md

 (it’s hard to see but there’s a keypress in there).

 Well, it can only mean one thing: we have something to work on!
-Subscribe for even more unexplainable results!
+Subscribe for even more unexplainable results.
+And, eventually, pre-orders.

 Bye-e!